Udo/_HomeOverlord/README.md

 # Event Handler Shortcodes

-## Device command shortcodes
+## Device shortcodes

-In the "e_code" field of the events table, you can use short device command codes to control your devices.
+You can use short device command codes to control your devices.
 Use one line per device.
 The general format is:

-> :[DeviceID/Alias]:[PARAM]:[value]
+> :[DeviceID/Alias]:[PARAM]:[VALUE]

+Where DeviceID is a system device ID, Alias is a device alias, PARAM is the name of the parameter that should be changed, and VALUE is the value it should be changed to.

 For example, if you want to activate a light called "HallwayLight":